-Name the labellad varies of the A 1 1 1 1 1
+Name the labelled parts of the A stigma 1 -1 - 1 \neg

 Name the labelled parts of the A - stigma

 reproductive system in flower plants: B - style

-18 C - ovary
+1a C - ovary

 D - ovule

-a) e E - anther
+A de la companya della companya della companya de la companya della companya dell E - anther

 b F - filament

-C
+C E

 (do)

-What is the male reproductive organ Stamen + +
+What is the male reproductive organ Stamen -

 called in a plant?
-Stamen
+Stanien

-Which parts make up the male Anther and filament
+Which parts make up the male Anther and filament -

 reproductive organ in a plant?
-The and marries

-What is the female reproductive organ Carpel \top 1
+What is the female reproductive organ Carpel \exists \dashv \dashv

-called in a plant? •
+called in a plant? ·

-Which parts make up the female Stigma, style, ovary and ovule
+Which parts make up the female Stigma, style, ovary and ovule 1 \exists

 reproductive organ in a plant?

 What is the name for the transfer of Pollination

 pollen to the stigma of a flowering plant?

 By which two main methods does Insect pollination

 pollination occur?
 Wind pollination

 What is the role of the petals in flowering To attract insects

 plants?

 What is the role of the sepals in flowering To protect the plant's reproductive

 plants? system

 What is the male gamete in plants?
 Pollen

 What is the female gamete in plants?
 Eggs

 Describe how fertilisation occurs in Pollen travels from the stigma down the

 flowering plants. style.
 It then enters the ovule and

 combines with the egg.

 What is formed following fertilisation of A seed

 an egg cell?

 What is the scientific word for 'spreading Dispersal

 out seeds'?

 By which methods can seed dispersal By wind

 take place?
 By animals

 By explosion

-By water $\downarrow \downarrow$ 1
+By water

 Why is it important for seeds to be To avoid competition for

 dispersed? water/light/other resources

-Have an an all which was divined by They have a paracle state on the state of ++ + -
+How are coods which was discountly Thou have a parachute or wines to all + - + =

-How are seeds which use dispersal by They have a parachute or wings to allow them to travel further
+How are seeds which use dispersal by wind adapted?
+They have a parachute or wings to allow them to travel further

-wind adapted? then to traver further
+willia adapted: them to traverruitiles

-1 1 1 1
+1